syntax-tm/SteamAchievementManager/README.md

   </a>
 </p>

-This project is a fork of the [Steam Achievement Manager](https://github.com/gibbed/SteamAchievementManager) project with the goal of updating to .NET Core and WPF.
+This project is an actively updated fork of the [Steam Achievement Manager](https://github.com/gibbed/SteamAchievementManager).

 ## Project Structure